 In the Language of Flowers, Sweet Joe Pye Weed is said to mean Delay.
 It is sometimes cultivated and has escaped from cultivation in parts of New Zealand.

 Sweet Joe Pye Weed is happiest with full sun to part shade in moist to wet soil.
 It prefers that the soil does not dry out, which is why clay works well for Joe Pye.
 It has no serious insect or disease problems.

 Sweet Joe Pye Weed just isn't a fussy or difficult plant to grow.
 If you do not want Sweet Joe Pye Weed to spread hither and yon, then cut the seed heads off.

 If you are propagating by seed in the fall, then plant thickly as germination is usually low.
-Propagation is best from softwood cuttings taken in late spring or by division in fall as they go dormant, or in the spring just as shoots first appear.
+Propagation is best from softwood cuttings taken in late spring or by division in fall as they go dormant or in the spring just as shoots first appear.

-The entire plant is still used as an alternative medicine.
+The entire plant is still used as alternative medicine.
 The roots are the strongest part of the plant for healing.
 If you crush the leaves, they have an apple scent.
-Once dried they are burned to repel flies.
-Tea made from this plant is used as alternative medicine for fever, urinary tract problems, fever, rheumatism, gallstones, and fluid retention.
+Once dried, they are burned to repel flies.
+Tea made from this plant is used as an alternative medicine for fever, urinary tract problems fever, rheumatism, gallstones, and fluid retention.
 The common name Gravel Root comes from the plant being used as a diuretic used to treat urinary infections and stones.
 The tops of the plant were steeped and then inhaled to treat colds.
 Fresh leaves were made into a poultice to treat burns.

 The flower tops were even used as a good luck charm.
 Some Native American tribes still consider Joe Pye Weed to be an aphrodisiac.